 On the one hand, Australia is in the midst of a deforestation and land clearing crisis, with an MCG-sized area of forests and bushlands destroyed every two minutes.3 This is killing tens of millions of native animals each year—including the iconic koala—while harming the land, polluting rivers and damaging the Great Barrier Reef.
 Carbon emissions released by land clearing across Australia are equivalent to about a third of the total emissions released by all of the coal-fired power stations in the country.
 Once native forest logging emissions are included, this is equivalent to at least half the carbon pollution of all Australian coal-fired power stations.

-To end the destruction of our forests and bushlands, save our wildlife, support the emerging ecological restoration industry and landholders, and significantly reduce our carbon pollution footprint, Australia must both permanently protect our forests and bushlands and transform deforested and degraded landscapes through large-scale ecological restoration.
+To end the destruction of Australia's special forests and bushlands, save its globally important wildlife, support the emerging ecological restoration industry and landholders, and significantly reduce the nation's carbon pollution footprint, we must both permanently protect forests and bushlands and transform deforested and degraded landscapes through large-scale restoration.

 Restoration can be achieved through several avenues—it isn’t only about planting new trees.
 In many cases, previously cleared land can regrow forest and bushland, and careful management can help regenerate the original ecosystem.
 Also, improved land management practices can help restore the land, such as by stocking fewer cattle or excluding stock from sensitive ground.